Manchester, Bury and Rossendale Railway

 The Manchester, Bury and Rossendale Railway, opened in 1846, ran between Clifton, Bury and Rossendale in Lancashire, England.
-The company merged with the Blackburn, Burnley, Accrington & Colne Extension Railway (BBA&CER) to form the East Lancashire Railway.
+The company merged with the Blackburn, Burnley, Accrington and Colne Extension Railway (BBA&CER) to form the East Lancashire Railway.

 History

 In the early 1840s the nearest railway to Bury was the Manchester and Bolton Railway, at its closest through Stoneclough almost 4.5 miles distant.
 This railway company had initially proposed to create a branch to Bury, but technical difficulties meant that the connection never materialised.

 On 14 September 1843, a group of local businessmen including John Grundy, Thomas Wrigley and John Robinson Kay met at a hostelry in Bury to discuss the creation of a railway connection for the town.
 The Manchester, Bury and Rossendale Railway Company was formed, its purpose to build a railway from Bury to a junction with the Manchester and Bolton Railway at Clifton.
 The company also promoted the idea of extending the line northwards to Rawtenstall.
-In 1844, the company was incorporated by act of parliament, which authorized it to raise £300,000, and to borrow £100,000.
+In 1844, the company was incorporated by the East Lancashire Railway Act 1844 (7 & 8 Vict. c. lx), which authorized it to raise £300,000, and to borrow £100,000.